PlexTechIP/plextech-curriculum-site/README.md

 # Credit

 Thanks to the [CS 161 Textbook](https://github.com/cs161-staff/textbook/tree/master) and [OCF SysAdmin Decal](https://github.com/0xcf/decal-web/) for providing a general layout for this documentation project.

+# Rights
+Owned by PlexTech Consulting of UC Berkeley and Eugene Chao.
+All Rights Reserved.